PREGNANCY AND PARENTING RESOURCES

 - Class(es) you’re interested in

-One of our Health Educators will call you to schedule your consultations.
+One of our Health Educators will call you to schedule your classes.

 This class helps birthing parents and their partners prepare for childbirth by offering up-to-date information about pregnancy concerns, labor and birth.
 You’ll talk about possible late-pregnancy issues, signs of labor, stages of labor, relaxation and breathing techniques, comfort measures for labor, partner/support person’s role during labor, pain management techniques for both unmedicated and medicated births, and induction and augmentation of labor methods.